 One last thing to note for international travelers: it’s always a good idea to check with your destination country to see their rules regarding animals.
 Some countries may have quarantine rules or require special health documents.

-Just relax when traveling with your dog.
+Relax when traveling with your dog!
 This is especially true for pet and PSD owners traveling for the first time and are feeling nervous.
 Dogs routinely fly on airplanes every day without incident.
 If you have taken steps to prepare and your dog is well-behaved, then you have little to worry about.

 Many PSD owners are worried about whether other people will judge them at the airport or during the flight.
 It’s very common now to see pets and service dogs on flights, and most people are receptive to seeing a friendly canine aboard their flight.